Skip to content

 ./deploy.sh dev

-This brings up MongoDB, Redis, Kafka with Zookeeper, all seven workers, the backend API, and the frontend.
-Two initialization containers run automatically: kafka-init creates required Kafka topics, and user-seed populates the database with default user accounts.
+This brings up MongoDB, Redis, Kafka (KRaft mode), all six workers, the backend API, and the frontend.
+One initialization container runs automatically: user-seed populates the database with default user accounts.
+Kafka topics are created on-demand via auto.create.topics.enable when producers first publish or consumers subscribe.

 Once the stack is running, you can access the services at their default ports.